citp/privacy-policy-historical/s/sh/sho/shoes.com.md

 If you elect to refer a friend to our website, we ask you for your name and email address and your friend's name and email address.
 We will automatically send the friend an email inviting him or her to view your selected items on the website.
 We use this information for the sole purpose of sending this email.

-The personal information you provide may be combined with other personally identifiable information (such as demographic information and past purchase information) available from Brown Shoe Company, Inc., records and other sources.
+The personal information you provide may be combined with other personally identifiable information (such as demographic information and past purchase information) available from Shoes.com, Inc. records and other sources.
 This information will be used to make our future marketing efforts more efficient.

 From time to time our site requests information from users via surveys or contests.
 Participation in these surveys or contests is completely voluntary.
 Information requested may include contact information (such as name and shipping address) and demographic information (such as zip code and age level).
 Contact information will be used to notify the winners and award prizes.
 Survey information will be used for purposes of monitoring or improving the use and satisfaction of this site.
 We may share this information with our service providers who perform services such as gathering survey data or facilitating contests on our behalf, but we do not authorize these providers to disclose or use your information for any other purpose.